Arin13-03/ToDo_List_WebApp/README.md

 - Click on pencil button to **edit** your existing task.
 - Click the checkbox to instantly **delete** your task.

-Have a look a Images:
+Have a look at the Images:
 ## Images

 ![Dashboard Window](https://github.com/Arin13-03/Secrets_WebApp/assets/118659151/ba3c202b-efd6-4791-8302-f5b7a039224d)